 Deferred outflows of resources are the consumption of net position that is applicable to a future reporting period.
-In 2018, deferred outflows of resources decreased \$115.5 million primarily as a result of the adjustment for GASB 68 which is due to changes in the University's proportionate share of the net pension liability and the difference between assumptions and actual experience.
-Without this adjustment, deferred outflows of resources decreased \$15.3 million in 2018 which is primarily a result of the change in value of the interest rate swaps.
+In 2019, deferred outflows of resources increased \$2.6 million, primarily as a result of the change in value of the University's interest rate swaps offset by a decrease in the adjustment for GASB 68 which is due to changes in the University's proportionate share of the net pension liability and the difference between assumptions and actual experience.
+Without this adjustment, deferred outflows of resources increased \$8.3 million in 2019, which is primarily a result of the change in value of the adjustment for GASB 68.
+Without this adjustment, deferred outflows of resources decreased \$115.5 million primarily as a result of the adjustment for GASB 68.
+Without this adjustment, deferred outflows of resources decreased \$15.3 million in 2018, which is primarily a result of the change in the value of the interest rate swaps.